 - Fewer risks overall.
 Because you don’t need general anesthesia or large incisions, fewer risks are typically involved with nonsurgical cosmetic procedures.

-The treatment that works best for you will depend on what you most want to change.
+The best treatment for you will depend on what you want to address.
 Some of the most popular requests include:

 - tighter skin

 - more radiant skin